-- The lease held by Cannavative (Note 5), is a lease with a related party.
-The lease expires on November 30, 2024, though the Company may extend the lease to April 30, 2027.
-The Company has the option to exit the lease at any time subject to providing a notice. - During the period ended July 31, 2024, the Company paid a law firm \$38,257 (2023 \$7,786) of which the corporate secretary of the Company is a partner.
-As at July 31, 2024, accounts payable included \$2,975 (2023 \$Nil) payable to the law firm.
+• The lease held by Cannavative (Note 5), was a lease with a related party.
+The lease expired on November 30, 2024; however, the Company had the option to extend the lease to April 30, 2027.
+The Company also had the option to exit the lease at any time subject to providing a notice.
+On January 31, 2025, the Company exited this lease, with no further financial obligation or penalty.